-The MX Series may optionally be equipped for clock and lock mode of operation.
+The RS Series may optionally be equipped for clock and lock mode of operation.
 This mode is a special form of Master/Auxiliary, which requires each chassis to have its controller.
-As such, it is possible to create 2, 3, 6 or 9 phase power systems using 2 to 3 MX chassis.
-For most 2 or 3 phase configurations, the normal multi-box mode of operation as described in section 3.8 is recommended as it provides a single controller (and GPIB/RS232 control interface).
+As such, it is possible to create 3, 6 or 9 phase power systems using 2 to 3 RS chassis.
+For most applications, the normal multi-box parallel mode of operation as described in section 3.8 is most common as it provides a single controller (and GPIB/RS232 control interface).

-In a clock and lock configuration, each unit has its own front panel controls (as well as individual GPIB and RS232C interfaces) for operating the supply but the output frequency of the auxiliary unit(s) (-LKS option) is synchronized (locked) tot he Master MX unit (-LKM).
+In a clock and lock configuration, each unit has its own front panel controls (as well as individual GPIB, RS232C, USB or LAN interfaces) for operating the supply but the output frequency and phase of the auxiliary unit(s) (-LKS option) is synchronized (locked) tot he Master RS unit (-LKM).
+Despite this phase lock mode of operation, the outputs of two clock and locked RS systems cannot be paralleled.
+Use normal multi-box parallel mode instead for application requiring more power than a single RS90 can provide.

-This mode of operation requires that one MX has the -LKM (Lock Master) option and one or two MX units have the -LKS (Lock auxiliary) option.
+This mode of operation requires that one RS has the -LKM (Lock Master) option and one or two RS units have the -LKS (Lock auxiliary) option.